DJI Mini 3 : our complete test

 Flight behaviour

-Like the Mini 3 Pro, whose design it takes after a few details, the DJI Mini 3 has the advantage of being larger than the Mini 2 when unfolded, with longer arms and slightly larger propellers, giving it better lift, better wind resistance, and therefore better stability in flight.
+Like the Mini 3 Pro, whose design it borrows in a few minor details, the DJI Mini 3 has the advantage of being larger than the Mini 2 when unfolded, with longer arms and slightly larger propellers, giving it better lift, wind resistance and therefore stability in flight.

 Like its predecessor, the Mini 3 is capable of flying up to 16 m/s, or about 57 km/h, and can withstand level 5 winds of up to 10.7 m/s (about 38 km/h).